 As a conductor, composer and broadcaster, Boston native Steven Karidoyanes brings a wealth of musical experiences to the podium.

-This is Mr. Karidoyanes’ 8th season as Conductor and Music Director of Masterworks Chorale.
+This is Mr. Karidoyanes’ 9th season as Conductor and Music Director of Masterworks Chorale.
 Continually praised for the level of distinction to which he brings his ensembles, one reviewer said of a Beethoven Missa Solemnis performance he conducted, “Karidoyanes and his forces navigated it with absolute confidence, allowing the composer’s unruly spirit to speak clearly through them.”
 (Boston Globe, November 7, 2011).
 He is also the Music Director of the Plymouth Philharmonic, a professional orchestra on Boston’s historic South Shore, and the New England Conservatory Youth Symphony, leading concerts in Boston’s most prestigious concert venues and in past concert tours of Italy, Greece, Costa Rica and Eastern Europe.
+They travel to Ireland in June 2015.

-For several seasons he has served the Boston Pops as an understudy conductor, plus conducted the Boston Pops Brass at Fenway Park for a soccer match between Scotland and Portugal.
+Since 2008 he has served the Boston Pops as an understudy conductor.
 His international conducting engagements include a return to the North Czech Philharmonic in August 2013, this time leading a concert in Prague’s Smetana Hall.
 He has also led the North Czech Philharmonic in Prague’s Dvořák Hall, Hungary’s Savaria Symphony Orchestra in Hainburg, Austria, the Prague Symphony Chamber Orchestra in Smetana Hall, and Costa Rica’s National Music Institute Youth Symphony.
 Other guest conducting engagements have included the Syracuse Symphony, Rochester Philharmonic, and orchestras in the Washington, D.C. region.
 Opera productions conducted include Cape Cod Opera’s Carmen, The Mikado by the Bostonian Opera & Concert Ensemble [a.k.a.
 “The Bostonians”] and Opera-by-the-Bay’s (MA) Die Fledermaus.

 He has held the posts of Music Director of the Boston College Symphony Orchestra, Associate Conductor of the Winston-Salem Symphony and Greensboro Symphony orchestras in North Carolina, and Assistant Conductor of the Rhode Island Philharmonic.
 Mr. Karidoyanes has served on the faculty of the Boston University Tanglewood Institute for ten seasons, and on the conducting faculty of the New England Conservatory.